cgarbin/cgarbin.github.io/_posts/2021-04-10-machine-learning-but-not-understanding.md

 # Source code for the experiments

-{% newthought 'The source code'%} for the experiments described here is on [this GitHub repository](https://github.com/fau-masters-collected-works-cgarbin/machine-learning-but-not-understanding).
+The source code for the experiments described here is on [this GitHub repository](https://github.com/fau-masters-collected-works-cgarbin/machine-learning-but-not-understanding).
 It uses small pictures to run quickly on a regular computer.

 Feel free to modify the pictures, the neural network model, and other parameters that affect the results.

 But remember that when the results improve, it's not the neural network that is learning more all of a sudden. _You_ are improving it.

-{% epigraph "Because of the open-ended nature of designing these networks, in general it is not possible to automatically set all the parameters and designs, even with automated search.
+> "Because of the open-ended nature of designing these networks, in general it is not possible to automatically set all the parameters and designs, even with automated search.
 Often it takes a kind of cabalistic knowledge that students of machine learning gain both from their apprenticeships with experts and from hard-won experience."
-"Melanie Mitchell" "Artificial Intelligence, a guide for thinking humans" %}
+> Melanie Mitchell, Artificial Intelligence, a guide for thinking humans